Luis Cembranos: Club

 Born in Lucerne, Switzerland, Cembranos was the son of Spanish emigrants and returned to that country in his teens, moving to León.
 Having signed for FC Barcelona as a teenager, his professional career began in Catalonia at age 20, on loan with UE Figueres in the Segunda División.
 After a good handful of games he returned to the parent club, being assigned to the reserve side and going on to be deployed in several positions.

-After having totalled 177 minutes in La Liga with Barça (his debut came against Racing de Santander on 10 September 1994, courtesy of manager Johan Cruyff) and having made his first and only UEFA Champions League appearance, away to Manchester United the following month– he also played with the B's that campaign – in early 1995 Cembranos moved to another team in the league and the region, RCD Espanyol.
-There, he first began to play regularly in the top division.
+After having totalled 177 minutes in La Liga with Barça (his debut came against Racing de Santander on 10 September 1994, courtesy of manager Johan Cruyff) and having made his only UEFA Champions League appearance, away to Manchester United the following month– he also played with the B's that campaign – in early 1995 Cembranos moved to another team in the league and the region, RCD Espanyol.
+There, he first began to be regularly featured in the top division.

-In another January transfer window move (January 1999), Cembranos joined Madrid's Rayo Vallecano, being an important member in his first months as they eventually returned to the top flight, scoring six goals during the (half)season.
+In another January transfer window move, Cembranos joined Madrid's Rayo Vallecano in 1999, being an important member in his first months as they eventually returned to the top flight, scoring six goals during the (half)season.
 Both player and club continued to consolidate, and Rayo obtained their best-ever classification in 1999–2000, qualifying for the UEFA Cup via fair play.

-Cembranos appeared very irregularly in his final three seasons, troubled with constant injuries that had already made him miss a good number of matches at Barcelona and Espanyol, mainly in the right knee.
-He was forced to retire in 2005 at age of 33 and, a couple of years after, he had his first coaching spell, with amateurs CD Huracán Z in Castile and León.
+Cembranos appeared very irregularly in his final three seasons, troubled by constant injuries that had already made him miss a good number of matches at Barcelona and Espanyol, mainly in the right knee.
+He was forced to retire in 2005 at age 33, and a couple of years after that had his first coaching experience with amateurs CD Huracán Z in Castile and León.

 International

-Courtesy of the best season of his career with Rayo (36 appearances, four goals), Cembranos earned his sole cap with Spain on 26 January 2000, when he came on as a substitute for Juan Carlos Valerón in the 76th minute of a 3–0 friendly win over Poland in Cartagena.
+Courtesy of the best season of his career with Rayo (36 appearances, four goals), Cembranos earned his sole cap for Spain on 26 January 2000, when he came on as a substitute for Juan Carlos Valerón in the 76th minute of a 3–0 friendly win over Poland in Cartagena.